deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/trt_llm_user_guide.md

 ## Supported Model Architectures

-The below model architectures are supported for JIT model compiltation and tested in our CI.
+The below model architectures are supported for JIT model compilation and tested in our CI.

 * LLaMA (since LMI V7 0.25.0)
 * Falcon (since LMI V7 0.25.0)